FIOpwK/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+The biggest difference between `forEach` and `map`, `forEach` takes a single argument, while `map` can take an array of arguments.

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? a `function` can be declared as a statement or anonymously. a `method` can be declair within a function but not anonymously.

 3. What is closure?
+closure is essentially the scope of an object, function or statement of code.

 4. Describe the four rules of the 'this' keyword.
+1: Implicit Binding
+2: Explicit Binding
+3: New Binding
+4: Window/Object Binding

 5. Why do we need super() in an extended class?
+We need and use super() to access the parent class whenever extends is used.
 ## Project Set up

 Follow these steps to set up and work on your project: